ZayedAlzaabi/Fire-and-Smoke-Detection-Training/README.md

 # Fire and Smoke Detection Dataset Processing Scripts

 This repository contains a series of scripts for processing and preparing a dataset for fire and smoke detection using YOLOv8.
 Each script performs a specific task in the data preparation pipeline.
+All scripts should be run independently and in order.
+In order to train a model use the train_single_model.py and change the value of MODEL_NAME in the code.

 ## Script Overview